All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Although the houses of Genazzano have been modernized since Gregorovius visited the town,

-(left) Bell tower of S. Paolo; (centre) the main street between the house where Ferdinand Gregorovius sojourned and S. Maria del Buon Consiglio;
+(left) A former stable in the lower, poorest part of the town which was cut into the rock; (centre) the main street between the house where Ferdinand Gregorovius sojourned and the bell tower of S. Maria del Buon Consiglio;

 (right) a picturesque corner